TamaraDimov/vespa-rentals-frontend/README.md

   rails db:migrate
 ```

-- And Make sure to delete Master key and credentials.yml.enc
+- And Make sure to delete the Master key and credentials.yml.enc

-- Here are the steps to Edit Open your terminal or command prompt.
+- Here are the steps needed to create your own Credentials.
+- Edit Open your terminal or command prompt.

--> Navigate to the root directory of your Ruby on Rails application.
+- Navigate to the root directory of your Ruby on Rails application.

 Run the following command: